 The resorts of course work seamlessly together with luggage transfers (just leave everything in your room and they will move it for you!) and shuttles so that you barely have to lift a finger – service seems to be a signature perk at any Four Seasons.
 The highlight of my service experience there were the personalized cookies they left in my room welcoming me!

 If you are looking for a real luxurious travel experience in Hawaii then consider traveling through the seasons on Lana’i.
-I’m not exactly sure how someone could choose just one resort on Lana’i!
+Exploring all the things to do on Lanai just may help you decide which of these resorts to choose!

 Disclosure: I was a guest of Visit Lana’i as a part of their New Media Artist in Residence Program.
 All views expressed here are my own honest opinions and do not reflect the views of Visit Lana’i.